Breakfast is the most important meal of the day…or is it?

 - Being too reliant on teas and coffees – Because you can’t eat during the fasting period, you might become too reliant on coffees and teas.
 However, it can also lead to dependence.
 Drinking too much coffee or tea can also wreak havoc on your sleep quality and cause anxiety and stress, which will then result in rebound weight gain.

 - Headaches – Headaches are a common side effect of IF because the body is used to having food in the stomach.
-Some intermittent fasting practitioners experience it once in a while, while others have throughout the entire course of the program.
+Some intermittent fasting practitioners experience it once in a while, while others have it throughout the entire course of the program.

 - Low energy – This is one of the top side effects of intermittent fasting.
 Because you don’t eat, you naturally feel weak and have low energy, which can stop you from being physically active.
 Some people tend to become irritable, even.